• History and statistics

 A tile art conundrum

-I notice that text in the older tiles have a border around the letters in the same colors as the background.
+The text in the older station name tiles have a border around the letters in the same colors as the background.
 Some of the newer ones have the rows of background tiles butt right up to the letterforms, as in this ad: